Dan-Herrera/Legacy_Effects_of_Park_Planning/README.md

 One additional function exists which describes each of the landscape metrics calculated within the *process_greenspace* script, called *define_landscape_metrics*, which is used similar to to any of the instuctions functions.

+I cannot legally publish the raw maps that were used to create the historic park shapefiles, as some are still protected by copyright law.
+If you need to obtain the original maps, please refer to the Supplimental Material 1 (on journal website) for a list of maps and their digital or physical location.
+If you use the historic green space data compiled for this project in a future analysis, I recomend using the data as a raster rather than a polygon.

+---
 *Direct correspondence to herrerawildlife@gmail.com*